Home / Blog / FLAC to ALAC for iPod Classic Without iTunes Syncing

 Uncompressed

-Native on many iPods
+Yes on many models

 Apple-style uncompressed audio